Part IV - The War Years

 Manfred Gurlitt (1890 - 1972) was born in Berlin and had studied under Engelbert Humperdinck.
 Denounced by the Nazi regime, Gurlitt emigrated to Japan in 1939.
 Immediately, Gurlitt became active in the Japanese music scene; by 1940 he was hired as the Musical Director of the Tokyo Philharmonic Orchestra.
 When Ifukube visited Gurlitt, the German musician asked Ifukube to demonstrate what he already knew about the art of conducting.
 When Ifukube showed Gurlitt what he was capable of, the German composer was surprised; he exclaimed to Ifukube that he already knew how to conduct!

 Since Etenraku was to include ballet dancers, Ifukube needed to get in contact with a dance troupe.
 With the help of his friend, the Hokkaido Times journalist Jiro Sekiguchi, Ifukube was introduced to Ai Yûzaki, a beautiful young dancer who had founded her own school in Sapporo, the Aiko Dance Studio.
 (Aiko was her stage name.)
-Yûzaki, the youngest of seven siblings, was born into a well-respected family who had made their fortune in the wholesale produce business.
+Yûzaki, the youngest of seven siblings, was born on August 16, 1918 into a well-respected family who had made their fortune in the wholesale produce business.
 After having graduated from the Sapporo Girls High School, Yûzaki, who had a passion for performing arts, went to Tokyo to study dance with the famed Japanese dancer Takaya Eguchi.
 After studying with Eguchi in Tokyo, Yûzaki eventually returned to her home town and opened her own dance studio.

 Ifukube and Yûzaki became fast friends and, no doubt, this was at least partially due to the instant attraction both felt for each other.
 In fact, Yûzaki had actually seen Ifukube in public before she was introduced to him by Jiro Sekiguchi; both Ifukube and Yûzaki frequented the Shienso café in Sapporo.
 Yûzaki often saw Ifukube sitting at the café, alone, poring over musical scores.
 Although Yûzaki did not know who this young man was at the time, she thought this man was a good-looking thinker!